 Tone is a highly subjective matter of taste with no universal rights and wrongs.
 How you should approach the tone of your bass depends on many factors such as your gear, technique, band, style of music, acoustics and size of the stage & venue, etc. I can’t guide you through a walkthrough of absolute tonal success, but I will talk about my approach which might inspire you to develop your own.

 Please remember that a good tone starts with a good setup; check How I Setup My Basses if you need to.

-To prevent ground loops, signal losses and many other problems; I typically run the bass into a DI box and send it to the mixer.
+DI Box: To prevent ground loops, signal losses and many other problems; I typically run the bass into a DI box at the end of the signal chain and send it to the mixer.
 Parallel output of the DI box goes into my amp, and I use the amp as my on stage monitor.
-Check this article for reasons & details.

 Amp EQ vs Bass EQ

 Ideally, I do my main tonal setup by leaving my bass flat and tweaking the EQ of the amp.
 I use the EQ of my bass for minor tweaks during the gig, which involves tiny boost & cuts here and there (we will talk about this later).
 The idea is, it is hard (sometimes impossible) to turn back to your amp, tweak the sound, and get back to playing.
 But it is very easy to make a small adjustments via the onboard EQ with a small hand gesture.

 Another reason is; once you cut a frequency, you can’t put it back any more.
 Think of old dirty strings that don’t ring that well any more – no matter how much you boost your treble, you can’t make them sound sparky when slapping.
 The same applies to your bass EQ.
 If you cut some frequencies onboard, you can’t put them back on the amp.
 Therefore, having a flat EQ on the bass initially is important in terms of frequency abundance as well.